Isn’t Sanders’s socialism a huge political liability, at the very least?

 Lately Buttigieg descended to attacking Sanders as someone who “cozies up to dictators.”
 We’ve had a president who insists that “America” is “the greatest country in the world,” redolent of the same black-and-white thinking of an older brand of conservative, like George W. Bush with his “axis of evil.”
 How sad that some Democratic politicians are now rushing into the same retrenched corner: any “enemy of the American people” must be all bad, and it’s traitorous to suggest there is something fundamentally missing from the American political and economic experience.

-A friend of mine suggested it comes down to practical considerations: you have to play lip service to the conservative Cuban exiles in order to win their vote in Florida.
+Of course there are practical considerations: you have to speak to the concerns of Cuban and Venezuelan exiles in order to win their vote in Florida.
 Yet Bernie is playing from a different playbook.
 He has a different approach to “winning elections,” and it consists of being honest and standing for something, rather than standing for nothing so as to pitch a “big tent.”
 Nevada suggested that this is part of his appeal among a broad cross-section of voters: not just Marxists, but people of all backgrounds.
 We’ll see how he does on Super Tuesday, but regardless, “practical considerations” are, more often than not, mere ideological paradigms without any real authority.
 (See, for instance, the falsehood that Sanders’s liberalism kept him from making any significant accomplishments in his three decades in Congress.)

 What is most impressive about Sanders, I think, has nothing to do with the controversy over Castro and literacy (and I will cede the point that under Castro, with literacy came indoctrination into Marxist ideology; although it’s not as though we in the United States aren’t indoctrinated into our own idiotic national myths).
 What was historic was the way that Sanders called out, in a way that no major candidate ever has, the ugliness of the history of American military interventions in foreign affairs.
 This is a point on which even the closest candidate to Sanders, politically — Elizabeth Warren — can’t come close to him.
 Warren is a fine candidate, but one whose adoption of neoliberal talking points when it comes to foreign affairs is worrisome to me, and one whose embrace of capitalism is ultimately disqualifying when it comes to what it takes to tackle the climate crisis.